arab-meet/3.URDF_Simulation_Workshop/urdf-and-simulation/example/differential_drive_robot_example.md

 **Add URDF File**

- Create a new URDF file inside the `urdf` directory
+ Create a new URDF file inside the [URDF](../example/differential_drive_robot/urdf ) directory

 ```bash
 touch urdf/differential_drive_robot.urdf
 ```

-**Visualize URDF File** : Open your `skid_robot.urdf` file in VSCode.
+**Visualize URDF File** : Open your [differential_robot.urdf](../example/differential_drive_robot/urdf/differential_drive_robot.urdf) file in VSCode.
 The URDF Preview extension will allow you to view and interact with your robot model directly within the editor.

 **Install URDF Preview Extension** : Go to the Extensions view by clicking on the Extensions icon in the Activity Bar on the side of the window or by pressing `Ctrl+Shift+X`.
 Search for “URDF Preview” and install it.